mpalourdio/MpaCustomDoctrineHydrator/README.md

         );
 ```

-If you pull your forms from the FEM, just grab the element as a 'Date'.
-The format here is not needed, config will be pulled from service config.
+If you pull your forms from the FEM, just grab the element as a 'Date' or 'Zend\Form\Element\Date'.
+The format option is not needed here, config will be pulled from service config.

 ```php
 $this->add(